-To manage these risks, the model allows differentiated control approaches according to the different risk levels, always inspired by international standards such as SA8000: all suppliers are evaluated on respecting human rights with a growing level of detail according to the associated risk degree.
-Through the acceptance of the Code of Conduct, suppliers are required to comply with Eni's principles and policies on human rights in order to become or maintain the status of Eni's supplier.
-Moreover, all suppliers are subject to a continuous monitoring process through due diligence verifications and enforced feedback processes with focus analysis on respecting human rights and periodic check-points with dedicated questionnaires - during the qualification stage - and on field-surveys - during the execution of the contract.
+In contract execution phase more than 2,000 feedback questionnaires have been evaluated with 60 of them related to potential violation of human rights.
+The in-depth assessment revealed that none of them were related to modern slavery issues.

 In the tender evaluation process, as the human rights risk increases, minimum requirements are adopted, evaluated and monitored along the contract duration not only for contractors but also for Eni's subcontractors with the aim of preventing any forms of modern slavery such as forced labour, child labour, discrimination or inequal wages.
-According to the risk based model, evaluation and monitoring of suppliers performance in terms of respect for human rights can be carried out with on-site audits or, when it is not possible, by a virtual audit.
+Should any critical issues arise, suppliers are requested to implement improvement actions or, if they don't meet the minimum standards of acceptability, they are inhibited to participate in tenders or operate under a contract and consequently excluded from Eni vendor lists.
+According to the risk-based model, evaluation and monitoring of suppliers' performance in terms of respect of human rights can be performed with on-site audits or, when it is not possible, by a virtual audit.